Chapter 2

 “We’re not going to be pirating any movies with this,” she notes with a smirk, “but it can handle voice chat.
 And we have the web.
 Dom and Dmitri will be able to use it to signal us once they’re secure.
 We’re taking the slowest route so that they can get there first.
 Plus it gives us some time to work on some things.”

 There’s no cell service but they carry their phones around everywhere they go.
 Through wireless earbuds the devices produce deep, slowly shifting tones.
-The tones are just loud enough to be heard over ambient sounds and Medic finds the wobbly background bass relaxing.
+The audio is just loud enough to be heard over ambient sounds and Medic finds the wobbly background bass relaxing.

 Sometimes the sound intertwines with the cycles of the ship’s engine, sometimes it mixes with the crashing of waves against the hull.
 The effect invites an attentive but silent focus, a sort of mindless observation.
 The audio must be doing something to him, concludes Medic, since every time he pulls out the earbuds his hearing is noticeably distorted.